 It's important, however, to understand that regardless of how rapidly you pay your home off, you're not getting any greater rate of return on your investment than if you paid it off slowly.

 Conclusion.
 So how does one determine which scenario is best?
 The choice depends entirely upon the individual.
 Savvy consumers who are disciplined, and are comfortable taking chances from an investment perspective, would do well with the first scenario.
 Over the course of time, it's been proven that your rate of return over the long-haul will be far greater than the rate you'd pay for a mortgage in today's rate environment.
 It's important to seek the advice of a skilled investment advisor to ensure success with this strategy.

 The second scenario is best for those who have a difficult time managing their money or who'll sleep easier at night knowing they have a plan in place to pay their loan off more rapidly.
 Be sure that your budget can handle accelerated payments.
 When consumers "bite off more than they can chew" with a 15-year mortgage, they frequently end up having to refinance back into a 30-year schedule.

 If you find this subject intriguing and would like to know more, I recommend that you read a book titled, Missed Fortune 101, by Douglas Andrew.
-It's an outstanding read that is very simplistic and goes into far greater detail than I can cover in this blog.
+It's an outstanding read that is very simplistic and goes into far greater detail than I can cover in this column.
 Douglas is a financial planner who advises safe-structured investments such as whole life policies and tax-free fixed income instruments.